Highly Sensitive Person: What It Means to Be an HSP

 Acevedo, B. P., Aron, E. N., Aron, A., Sangster, M. D., Collins, N., & Brown, L. L. (2014).
 The highly sensitive brain: An fMRI study of sensory processing sensitivity and response to others’ emotions.
 Brain and Behavior, 4(4), 580–594. https://doi.org/10.1002/brb3.242

 Aron, E. N. (2013).
 The Highly Sensitive Person: How to Thrive When the World Overwhelms You.
-New York: Broadway Books.
+New York, NY: Broadway Books.

 Linley, P. A., & Harrington, S. (2006).
 Playing to your strengths.
 The Psychologist, 19(2), 86–89.